Codesai/website/_posts/2017-04-05-testing-strategies.md

 <script src="https://gist.github.com/carlosble/fac838dbdcd2d7afe509828d77d6d404.js"></script>

 On line 8 I expect the store to be properly populated, before exercising the code under test.
-As changes in the store may be asynchronous, I wait for the store to change via _subscribe_ and then make the assertion.
+As the logout action could be asynchronous, I wait for the store to change via _subscribe_ and then make the assertion.

 Up until now all the tests are _mounting_ the component and running